 - For more tree facts visit: www.ACTrees.org

-Shreveport Green is pleased to announce a new partner in the fight against urban blight!
+Shreveport Green annually holds a NeighborWoods Tree Planting Project.
+Dated will be held in the fall and determined annually.
 The Home Depot Foundation works with non-profit partners to restore urban forests in order to create healthier natural areas and a better environment for our communities.
 Through the National NeighborWoods Program, the Home Depot Foundation is funding urban forestry efforts that support community development in neglected neighborhoods.
 The NeighborWood Program's goals are to increase volunteerism to benefit urban forests, disseminate information on best practices in the field, replicate the NeighborWoods concept in additional communities, and build a national collaborative network of community tree-planting organizers.
 The Alliance for Community Trees facilitates this community changing program.

 More than aesthetically pleasing, urban trees are a vital component of the infrastructure of any community, providing multiple economic and health benefits.
 We believe in the preservation and restoration of our urban forests.
 The Home Depot Foundation believes urban forestry efforts should:

 - Incorporate a diverse array of trees to guard against disease and infestations

 - Utilize native trees to take advantage of the region's climate & conserve water

 - Engage community volunteers in the planting & maintenance of their neighborhood trees